 This is our look at some of the best international entertainment set in India, or India of the past.

 There has long been a debate about the version of India portrayed in Slumdog Millionaire.
 Basically, there are inaccuracies, if not in a factual sense then in a tonal one.
-Depicting Mumbai slums in an almost fairy tale-like manner, for instance, didn’t make everyone happy.
+Depicting Mumbai slums in an almost fairytale-like manner, for instance, didn’t make everyone happy.
 That said, the film did expose many parts of India to an international audience and also used a cast largely of Indian actors or those of Indian descent.
-It is the only film to do these things and also win an Academy Award, and for that, it needs to be mentioned as perhaps the defining internationally produced piece of pop culture about India of the century so far.
+It is the only film to do these things and also win an Academy Award, and for that, it needs to be mentioned as perhaps the defining produced piece of international pop culture about India of the century so far.
 On top of everything else, it’s a very creative and enjoyable film.

 Assassin’s Creed Chronicles

 The Assassin’s Creed video game series if famous for trotting not just around the world but through time to different chapters of human history.
 For instance, the franchise’s last major title took it to ancient Egypt, and a new game released this month tackles classical Greece.
 The series also has smaller sub-games along the way, such as the Assassin’s Creed Chronicles series, which did pay a visit to India.
 Specifically, the games visited mid-19th century India and a war between the Sikh Empire and the East India Company.
 Naturally, it’s all more than a little sensationalized, but the picture of the country at that time is actually quite vivid.